Thursday, November 26, 2020

 “Your relationship with him may not even last that long.
 You never know.
 If it does though, well, you two will face and deal with those challenges when you get to them, I’m sure of it.
 You never know, it might be the start of a whole different world view.
 Besides, Cyial was born on the Overworld, so it’s not that bad.”

-“You’ll just have to make them less ignorant and prove them wrong, then.
+“You’ll just have to make sure to prove them wrong.
 Like I said, there will be lots of challenges, but I’m sure you two can do it.”

 “Heh… thanks.
 Again.”